8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 Once the consultancy stage has been given time to work, and by that I mean you have redressed the balance with your sales and marketing teams and have reviewed and relaunched a new marketing directive with the existing personnel (take a look at sX Social 334 after you've read this article).

-By now you are reaching your intended market and delivering sufficient analytics and in a position to decide on the next stage, which is to start reorganising your infrastructure in preparation to succeed like never before.
+By now you are reaching your intended market and you are collating sufficient analytics to enable your team to decide on the next stage, which is to start reorganising your infrastructure in preparation to succeed like never before.

 Below is an illustration of our recommended restructured organisation chart and strategy that can be implemented in parallel to your existing business plan enabling you to phase out the old and introduce the new.